jeffboichuk/ice-marketing/05-tesla-case-discussion.md

 ## Assignments Made {-}

 - Answers to the discussion questions for our next session of marketing
-- Discuss your analysis of the J.C.
-Penney case before our next session of marketing.
-As you prepare for and engage in your group discussion, you might find it helpful to consider the following guidelines that [Haywood-Farmer (2008)][haywood-farmer-2008][@haywood-farmer-2008] suggests adhering to:
+- Discuss your analysis of the Starbucks case with your group members before our next session of marketing
-  - Develop a thorough understanding of the case prior to your group meeting
-  - Participate actively in the discussion and take your own notes (consensus is neither necessary, nor expected)
-  - Set a time limit, say 30 minutes, for your discussion and stick to it

 [case report rubric]: https://github.com/jeffboichuk/ice-marketing/raw/master/files/generating-market-intelligence/rubric-for-case-reports.pdf
 [discussion-questions-submission-05]: https://blackboard.comm.virginia.edu/webapps/assignment/uploadAssignment?content_id=_191694_1&course_id=_3493_1